 (A) Jesus’ reference to his disciples as children in this verse is an indication of the humble response they demonstrated towards the Gospel (not age).
 The Bible says, that the disciples obeyed immediately without asking any questions when Jesus asked them to follow him.
 (Matthew 4:18-22; Luke 5:27-28)

 (B) Children believe unconditionally which is why they are convenient victims in every society.
 It is not so with God because he has said his plans are not to harm us but to give us hope and a future.
 (Jeremiah 29:11).
 God is pleased with people that accept the gospel like children (not childish).
 He reveals himself to such people.
 (Matthew 16:16-17)

 (C) Jesus thanked God for hiding the Gospel from the wise and the intelligent and revealing it to uneducated fishermen like Peter, (Matthew 11:25).
 Does this mean it is wrong to be intellectual and knowledgeable?
 Does this mean God does not care for the learned and the educated?
 Certainly not.
-But the problem lays within the attitude such men displays towards the Gospel.
+But the problem lies within the attitude such men displays toward the Gospel.
 The learned man has two basic approaches to the gospel.

 (I) The Scientific and the Rational Approach

 This approach attempts to prove the existence of God using scientific and rational methods.
 It attempts to verify the authenticity of God’s great miracles using puny psychological principles.
 Unfortunately, science can be used only to explore the creation and it cannot be used for exploring the creator.
 Psychology is an invention of man and doesn’t tally with the supernatural ways of God.

 This approach attempts to define God through religious and philosophical principles.
 Followers of this method attempt to understand God through foolish debates.
 For them, belief in the invisible God is just blind faith.
 Needless to say, God does not reveal himself to such people.
-Anyone that wishes to enter into God’s rest he must become God’s fool.
+Anyone that wishes to enter into God’s rest must become God’s fool.